EwanColquhoun/AnimalPairs/README.md

 # Features
 ## Existing Features
 * ### Welcome pop-up
-    * Designed to give the user an introduction to the site and to explain the rules of the game
+    * Designed to give the user an introduction to the site and to explain the rules of the game.
-    * It has 3 difficulty selector buttons and one sound controls button to open the sound controls pop-up.
+    * It has 3 difficulty selector buttons and one sound control button to open the sound controls pop-up.
-    * To close the welcome pop-up the user needs to click anywhere on the screen.
+    * To close the Welcome pop-up the user needs to click anywhere on the screen.

 ![Welcome modal](assets/readme-images/welcome-modal.png)

 [Back to top](<#contents>)
 * ### Rules and Difficulty selector buttons
     * The Rules and Difficulty buttons are located above the game on the main page.
-    * The rules button allows access to the Welcome pop-up and thus the rules of the game at any stage.
+    * The Rules button allows access to the Welcome pop-up and thus the rules of the game at any stage.
-    * The difficulty drop down buttons allow the user the vary the level of difficulty.
+    * The Difficulty drop down buttons allow the user the vary the level of difficulty.
 When the desired difficulty is selected the game resets.

 ![Rules and Difficulty buttons](assets/readme-images/rules-difficulty.png)

 [Back to top](<#contents>)
 * ### Score and timer
     * The score panel is located below the rules button and above the game on the main page.
-It displays to the user the amound of pairs they have matched against the maximum possible.
+It displays to the user the amount of pairs they have matched against the maximum possible.
     * The timer is located to the right of the score panel.
 It shows the time elapsed since the first card in that game was clicked.
 After set periods of time it changes its display to reflect the length of time taken, i.e after 2 minutes it turns red!

 ![Score and Timer](assets/readme-images/score-timer.png)